 Contact me at wes@logicallearning.net

-Regarding my previous writings on how to achieve “liberty in our lifetime,” the motto of www.freestateproject.org, I covered this in the final chapter of Complete Liberty.
+Regarding thoughts on how to achieve “liberty in our lifetime,” the motto of www.freestateproject.org, I covered it initially in the final chapter of Complete Liberty.
 I signed up for the FSP the Fall of ’05, and moved to Concord, NH the Spring of ’06.
-I moved back to California in ’07 to try to partake in a clinical trial to treat my type 1 diabetes (to no avail).
-I moved back to NH a couple other times since then.
-Unfortunately, similar to the rest of America (and the world), the odds are stacked against achieving true freedom when many premises about the political system, aka “politics as usual,” go unchecked, in line with the traditional culture.
-Nonetheless, one can keep abreast of things there via https://freekeene.com and https://freetalklive.com.
+I then moved back to California in ’07 to try to partake in a clinical trial to treat my type 1 diabetes (to no avail).
+I’ve lived in NH a couple other times since then, and now I’m in Austin, TX seeking more cultural evolution.
+Nonetheless, one can keep abreast of things in NH via https://freekeene.com and https://freetalklive.com.
+No matter where one lives in America (not to mention the rest of the world), the odds will only be stacked against achieving true freedom when premises about the political system go unchecked.
+Hence, reasoning from first principles and understanding developmental trauma—along with the developmental stages in which it manifests—remain indispensable to usher a new stage for non-sacrificial flourishing.